UnionOfRAD/manual/en/models/setting-up-models.md

 # Setting Up Models

 ## Introduction
 Models play a key role in nearly every web application.
 Their main purpose is to abstract business logic and database operations from higher levels (controllers and views).
 They also act as a gatekeeper and—if properly implemented—make sure that only valid and allowed data gets passed through them.
-Models in Lithium have three main purposes:
+Models in li3 have three main purposes:

  1. Provide an abstraction layer to the underlying data source(s)
  2. Perform common data operations (like fetching and storing data)
  3. Help with validating data.

-Also, Lithium makes it easy to extend models so that they fit your application's needs.
+Also, li3 makes it easy to extend models so that they fit your application's needs.
 Thanks to the nifty autoloading mechanism, models are lazy-loaded and are only initialized when you need them.
 In the next sections you will learn how to use models and perform common operations on them.
 Later sections will provide you with a more detailed look on models like relationships between them and how to extend models to fit your application's needs.

 The `Model` class is the starting point for the domain logic of your application.
 Models are tasked with providing meaning to otherwise raw and unprocessed data (e.g. user profile).
 Models expose a consistent and unified API to interact with an underlying datasource (e.g. MongoDB, CouchDB, MySQL) for operations such as querying, saving, updating and deleting data from the persistent storage.

 Models allow you to interact with your data in two fundamentally different ways: querying,and data mutation (saving/updating/deleting).
 All query-related operations may be done through the static `find()` method, along with some additional utility methods provided for convenience.
 Classes extending the `Model` class should, conventionally, be named as Plural, CamelCase and be placed in the `models` directory. i.e. a posts model would be `model/Posts.php`.

 ## Creating a Model
-Lithium provides you with a general-purpose class that all your models should extend.
+li3 provides you with a general-purpose class that all your models should extend.
 You can find the `Model` class in the `lithium\data` namespace.
 If you do nothing more than extend it, you instantly get a bunch of functionality that covers basic CRUD as well as more complex tasks.

 Let's say you want to store and manage blog posts in your database.
-According to Lithium conventions, you create a new file called `Posts.php` in `app/models`.
+According to li3 conventions, you create a new file called `Posts.php` in `app/models`.
 The basic structure looks like this:

 ```